Battle of Jamrud

 The Battle of Jamrud was fought between the forces of the Emirate of Afghanistan under Wazir Akbar Khan, and the Sikh Empire under Maharaja Ranjit Singh on 30 April 1837.
 The Afghans confronted the Sikh forces at Jamrud.
-The garrisoned army was able to hold off the Afghans till Sikh reinforcements arrived from Lahore to relieve them.
+The garrisoned army was able to hold off the Afghans until Sikh reinforcements arrived from Lahore to relieve them.

 Background

 Following the consolidation of the Sikh Empire in Punjab, Maharaja Ranjit Singh had led a wave of invasions on Afghan-held territories, also capitalizing off of the Afghan civil war and began conquering the long-held Afghan territories over the preceding years.
 This resulted in the Durrani Empire losing the Punjab region, Multan, Kashmir, Derajat, Hazara, Balakot and Attock, whereas Peshawar and Jamrud would later be seized from the Peshawar Sardars in 1834.